econrad003/yaMazeImp/README.md

 The list of older changes, going back to 14 July 2020, has been moved to file *CHANGELOG.md*.
 A short list of recent changes will continue to appear here before being archived in *CHANGELOG.md*.

+#### 29 August 2020

+**Prim's algorithm and multilevel mazes** -- This change turned out to be easy.
+Since Prim's  algorithm already works naturally with weave mazes, no teaking was needed for the Prims.State class.
+The only thing that was needed was to incorporate the algorithm into a demonstration script.
+My choice here was *prims_demo.py*.
+I incorporated *argparse* into the script to support command line arguments and added machinery to support multilevel weave mazes.
+(I also cleaned up some of the documentation in the script.)

+Note: This is stage two of the enhancement issue #5.
+Still needed: growing tree algorithms applied to multilevel mazes.

 #### 28 August 2020

 **Eller's algorithm** -- My implementation of Eller's algorithm, in *ellers.py*, uses a state matrix in the manner of those used in the implementation of Kruskal's algorithm, and is suitable for use with rectangular grids.
 A modified state matrix for polar grids is implemented in *polar_ellers.py*.
 Demonstration scripts *ellers_demo.py* and *polar_ellers.py* can be used for testing the implementations and for producing rectangular and polar mazes with Eller's algorithm.